 The drain pan was not designed to capture the water created when manually defrosting.
-To prevent water from overflowing the drain pan, and possibly damaging water sensitive flooring, the unit must be removed from cabinetry.
+To prevent water from overflowing the drain pan, place towels or other absorbent materials over the interior drain trough (under the evaporator) before defrosting.

 To defrost: